-The majority of the census tracts within the Middle subregion of the basin have household incomes that are roughly equivalent to the State median income of \$63,500 of Anderson, Henderson, Freestone, Leon, Houston, Madison, Trinity, the lower two categories of household income.
+The majority of the census tracts within the middle subregion have household incomes roughly equivalent to the state median income of \$63,500.
 There is one census tract in the western portion of Anderson County that is within the \$68,955-\$96,608 category.

-The Lower subregion of the Trinity Basin increases in household income as it nears the Trinity Bay and the influence of Houston.
-While there are many tracts in the lower two categories, there are a few tracts within Liberty, Chambers, and Grimes Counties that are in the \$68,955-\$96,608 category.
+The lower subregion increases in household income as it nears the Trinity Bay and the influence of Houston.
+While there are many tracts in the lower two categories, there are a few tracts within Liberty, Chambers, and Grimes counties that are in the \$68,955-\$96,608 category.
 The tract bordering the Trinity Bay within Chambers County is within the \$96,609-\$141,579 category.